Reduced Sample Complexity in Scenario-Based Control System Design via Constraint Scaling: Proposed Method: Scaled Sampled Problem

 \end{theorem} We note that although the scaled sampled problem \eqref{eq:s-sp} may become infeasible for some choice of $N$ samples and scaling factor $s$, Theorem~\ref{thm:weak_feasibility} implicitly considers only those cases for which the infinite sequence $\{x_{\varepsilon}\}_{\varepsilon > 0}$ is well-defined.
 In such cases, equation~\eqref{eq:asymptotic_feasibility} implies that, for any arbitrarily chosen $\delta > 0$, we have

 for all sufficiently small $\varepsilon$.
 In other words, when $\varepsilon$ is small, the violation probability of solutions obtained from our procedure is almost equal to the desired level, $V(\hat{x}_{N,s}) = \varepsilon^{1+o(1)}$.
-Theorem~\ref{thm:weak_feasibility} combined with equation~\eqref{expo_reduction} thus shows that our scaled approach can obtain approximate $\varepsilon$-level feasible solutions of \eqref{eq:ccp} similar to the standard scenario approach, but with an exponential reduction in required sample size.
+Theorem~\ref{thm:weak_feasibility} combined with equation~\eqref{expo_reduction} thus shows that our scaled approach can obtain approximate $\varepsilon$-level feasible solutions of the original \eqref{eq:ccp} similar to the standard scenario approach, but with exponentially fewer samples, $\ubar{N}(\varepsilon^{s^{-\alpha}},\beta)$ instead of $\ubar{N}(\varepsilon,\beta)$.
 Our experiments indicate that, in practice, the violation probability remains far below the desired target even for modest levels of $\varepsilon$.